Game Parks & Sites

 Zimbabwe – Matobo National Park

 Matobo National Park (originally Rhodes Matopos) is outside of Bulawayo town.
-It’s a series of granite hills; like islands surrounded by wooded valleys.
+It’s a series of granite hills; seems like islands surrounded by wooded valleys.
 The park has an unusual air about it with distant views combined with a closed valley.
 Many religious activities and rituals were held here in pre-colonial times.
-Cecil Rhodes is buried in a granite hill in the park is a place known as world view
+Most noteworthy, Cecil Rhodes is buried in a granite hill in the park is a place known as world view